 Add powdered, dried turkeytail to slow-cooked stews, broths and other slow-cooked foods.
 We use it every which-way to boost the immunity of dinner, and the immunity of our family as a result.

 While in many places turkeytail is super abundant in the wild, they’re also possible to cultivate at home.
 The advantages of home cultivation include that you can be sure of provenance and control all the ingredients used.

 Turkeytail colonises suitable material very quickly, making it a great mushroom to grow at home.

 Turkeytail can be cultivated in bags / buckets / jars – there’s a how to here – using grain as the substrate if you plant to extract from the mycelium as well as the mushroom.

-To access turkeytail spawn, if you’re in Australia try Aussi Mushrooms.
+To access turkeytail spawn, try purchasing from one of our recommended suppliers.
 You can also try cloning your own mycelium from turkeytails:

 - Using the mushroom garden scroll technique (super easy)